 Deaths registered in New Zealand from 1988 onwards are held in the Mortality database.
 Data from 1970 to 1987 is also available on request.

 Guide for use

-The mortality statistics are compiled according to the year the death is registered.
+The mortality statistics are compiled according to the year the death or birth (for stillbirths) is registered.
 Causes of deaths for data before 2000 are recorded in ICD-9-CM-A and have not been mapped forward to ICD-10-AM.